 - Gross wages paid to all employees, including commission, tips, paid leave etc. You would not include any wages paid to any employee whose principal place of residence is outside of the US or any wages paid to employees under the Families First Emergency Sick Pay or the Families First Expanded FMLA.
 If you have employees who make over \$100,000 a year you will also need to deduct the monthly portion of their salary equal to the amount they make over \$100,000.
-(Basically for the 8 weeks you will only be able to include \$15,385 of their salary.) - 8/52 of your net income from your 2019 Form 1040 Schedule C (line 31 on schedule C divided by 12 then multiply that number by 8) - Employer's share of health insurance paid for employees.
-Do not include any insurance paid for owners. - Payments made for any retirement benefits for employees i.e. 401k contributions, SEPIRA contributions etc. Do not include any retirement benefits for owners - Payment of State Unemployment Tax or SUTA assessed on your employees' wages. - Interest paid on Mortgages.

-• Rent and Utilities.
+(Basically for the 8 weeks you will only be able to include \$15,385 of their salary.) - Employer's share of health insurance paid for employees. - Payments made for any retirement benefits for employees i.e. 401k contributions, SEPIRA contributions etc. - Payment of State Unemployment Tax and SUTA on your employees' wages. - Interest paid on Mortgages. - Rent and Utilities.